uift-688/PPython/README.md

 **Objective:**
-Achieve almost complete separation between the disk operations, module interactions, and shell environments.
-This separation enhances security, modularity, and maintainability.
+Achieve almost complete separation between disk operations, module interactions, and shell environments.
+This separation enhances security, modularity, and maintainability, with additional considerations for Windows-only compatibility and placement within a Python virtual environment (`venv`).

 ---

 ### 1. **Disk Operations:**
-The disk operations should be abstracted so that the actual file system is completely decoupled from the rest of the application logic.
-This can be achieved by using **File System Abstraction Layers (FSAL)** like `OSFS` or custom classes that interact with the disk but expose only necessary operations.
+The disk operations should be abstracted to completely decouple the actual file system from the rest of the application logic.
+This can be achieved by using **File System Abstraction Layers (FSAL)** like `OSFS` or custom classes that interact with the disk but expose only the necessary operations.

 **Approach:**
 - Use a **virtualized file system** to perform disk operations in a controlled manner (e.g., reading, writing, moving files).
-- Ensure the file system operations are isolated from other system components.
+- The file system operations should remain isolated from other system components.
 For example, when files are copied, moved, or archived, the actual file system should remain transparent to the user or the application.
 - Prevent direct access to the underlying file system using standard `os` or `shutil` operations by wrapping these modules with custom classes.

 **Key Points:**